-Details about your company finances which must be made public in accordance with the Companies Act 2006.
-You must file a set of abbreviated accounts to Companies House every year, including information on cash held in the company, assets, debtors and creditors.
+Details about your company finances must be made public in accordance with the Companies Act 2006.
+You must file a set of abbreviated accounts to Companies House every year, which means the company’s Statement of Financial Position and its footnotes.

 Your first set of abbreviated accounts are due nine months after your first company year end.

-This is a return filed to HMRC once a year containing details of your company’s income minus any tax allowances and expenses.
-The remaining figure – your profits – will then be used to calculate how much Corporation Tax your company owes.
+This is a return filed to HMRC once a year containing details of your company’s income, minus any tax allowances and expenses.
+The remaining figure – your profit – will then be used to calculate how much Corporation Tax your company owes.

 Your first Corporation Tax return is due 12 months after your first year end.